Updated on: 2/15/2019

 Simply put, the more confident you are in the intelligence and capabilities of your GPS device, the more likely that you are going to be involved in a car accident or find yourself let down as a result of your trust.

 Another reason to be careful when it comes to GPS devices is the fact that they can actually be very distracting to drivers.
-The NHTSA estimates that approximately 30 percent of all car accidents involve some form of driver distraction, and adding yet another electronic device to the inside of your vehicle is only going to increase the chances of being involved in a crash.
+The NHTSA estimates that approximately 30 percent of all car accidents involve some form of distracted driving, and adding yet another electronic device to the inside of your vehicle is only going to increase the chances of being involved in a crash.

 Sure, in most cases a GPS device is going to help you gain a better understanding of where you’re going and make you more efficient in getting to your final destination.
 But it is important for drivers to remain diligent and understand that just because a GPS device tells them to make a right turn immediately does not mean that it is always safe to do so.